 EPF is one of the surgeries used to treat chronic strain of the plantar fascia.
-If this ligament-like band that runs along the bottom of your foot is strained, you're likely to have pain on the inside of your foot, where the arch and heel meet.
+If this ligament-like band that runs along the bottom of your foot is inflamed, you're likely to have pain on the inside of your foot, where the arch and heel meet.
 EPF is an outpatient procedure.
-It takes about an hour to perform, and may be done at a hospital, a same-day surgical facility, or in your doctor's office.
+It takes about an hour to perform, and may be done at a hospital, a same-day surgical facility, or in your healthcare provider's office.

-If you take daily medication, ask if that should be stopped as well.
+If you take daily medicine, ask if that should be stopped as well.

 At the facility, you'll be given consent forms to sign.
 Your temperature and blood pressure will be checked, and you may be trained in how to use crutches.

 It's normal to feel a little nervous before surgery.
 If you are very worried, you may be given a sedative to help you relax.

 You may be given general anesthesia to make you sleep during the procedure.
 If IV (intravenous) sedation and a local anesthetic are used, you will be awake, but drowsy and relaxed, during surgery.

 Your healthcare provider makes 1 or 2 incisions.
 These incisions are less than 1/2 inch long.
 They may be on each side of the heel or both on one side of the foot.
 Next, a special scope and camera are slipped under the fascia.
 This allows your healthcare provider to watch the procedure on a nearby monitor.
 Your healthcare provider then cuts part of the fascia near the heel bone.
 If you are awake, you may hear people talking and feel pressure.
 You should not feel pain.
 Tell your healthcare provider if you do.

 An ache on the outside of the foot